India to expand NaVIC, make signals more secure: ISRO chief | Technology

 Somanath said the space agency has also approached the government for permission to launch an additional 12 satellites in the Medium Earth Orbit (MEO) to expand the reach of NaVIC.

 ''A regional to global changeover will be very fast if you have a GEO-MEO constellation.
-We are talking to the government,'' the ISRO chief said.
+We are talking to the government,'' he said.

 Of the seven satellites used by NaVIC at present, three are in the geostationary orbit and four in the geosynchornous orbit.